core-laboratories/payto/docs/scheme.md

 ### BIC / SWIFT

 The BIC field specifies the BIC for the transaction.
 The BIC is the Bank Identifier Code.
-The BIC is required field.
+The BIC is a required field.

 Supported payment types: